 - Pick important sentences from the chapter.
 Fold two colored pieces of paper each into eight cards.
 Write out the sentence with each word and punctuation mark on a separate card.
 (To make it more difficult, put two verb options on one card).
 Cut apart the cards.
 Make about 12-15 sentences each on a separate color of cards.

-- This was a really great way for students to practice word order and figuring out where all of the important little words go in a sentence.
+- This was a great way for students to practice word order and figure out where all of the important little words go in a sentence.

-We did our cultural extension of this chapter before even starting the book with the Biblioburo – Storytelling Unit
+- We did our cultural extension of this chapter before even starting the book with the Biblioburo – Storytelling Unit.
+Once again we could move quickly since students already understood the cultural significance of Biblioburro.

 Chapter 11 – La Casa Blanca